GESIS-Methods-Hub/guidelines-for-tutorials/readme.md

 quarto use binder
 ```

-It will generate several files, e.g. `runtime.txt`, `postbuild`, `apt.txt`.
+It will generate several files, e.g.

+* `runtime.txt` ([example](https://github.com/chainsawriot/methodshub-weat/blob/v0.0/runtime.txt), it configures the run time environment, e.g. `r-4.3.3-2024-02-29`)
+* `apt.txt` ([example](https://github.com/chainsawriot/methodshub-weat/blob/v0.0/apt.txt), it configures the system requirements)
+* `postbuild` ([example](https://github.com/chainsawriot/methodshub-weat/blob/v0.0/postBuild), it configures the additional tools such as quarto)

 You may still need to produce the [configuration files](https://mybinder.readthedocs.io/en/latest/using/config_files.html).
 For Python, you can use `requirements.txt` or `environment.yml` (conda).
-For R, you need to provide a file called `install.R` with `install.packages()` calls.
+For R, you need to provide a file called `install.R` with `install.packages()` calls ([example](https://github.com/chainsawriot/methodshub-weat/blob/v0.0/install.R)).
 In most of the cases, you do not need to pin the version (e.g. with tools such as `renv`) because [3PM](https://posit.co/products/cloud/public-package-manager/) is used.
 It will install the latest version of R packages according to the snapshot date recorded in `runtime.txt`.

 You can check whether your tutorial is binder compatible by pushing your tutorial to GitHub (other options are also available) and launch it with [this form](https://mybinder.org/).